-- 78. The second subparagraph of Article 48j(1) of BMR as amended provides that, where urgent action is needed in order to prevent significant and imminent damage to the financial system, ESMA may adopt an interim decision and shall give the persons concerned the opportunity to be heard as soon as possible after taking its decision.
-In line with Article 48j(1) of BMR as amended, this interim decision can be a decision to take one or more supervisory measures pursuant to Article 48e of BMR as amended, including a decision imposing a fine pursuant to Article 48f, but not a decision to impose periodic penalty payments under Article 48g of BMR as amended. - 79.
-ESMA considered that the rules of procedure should specify two stages.
+imposing a fine pursuant to Article 48f12, but not a decision to impose periodic penalty payments under Article 48g of BMR as amended.

+- 56. ESMA considers that the rules of procedure should specify two stages.
 The first stage would lead to the adoption of an interim decision which would be adopted without the opportunity for the person concerned to submit comments on ESMA's findings.
 However, if so requested, the persons subject to the investigation would be granted access to the file once the investigation officer has submitted the file, including his or her statement of findings, to ESMA.
 Such access to the file should not, however, suspend ESMA's power to adopt the interim decision.
 The second stage would lead to the adoption of a decision on whether to confirm the interim decision (i.e. a confirmatory decision); during this second stage, the person concerned must have the right to provide written comments on the interim decision before a confirmatory decision is adopted.
-Also, at this stage, the person subject to the investigation would be granted access to the file, if it so requests it. - 80.
+Also, at this stage, the person subject to the investigation would be granted access to the file, if it so requests it. - 57.
 The second subparagraph of Article 48j(1) of BMR as amended refers to ESMA in general, without excluding that this could also cover the investigation by the investigation officer.
 In light of the objective pursued by the second subparagraph Article 48j(1) of BMR as amended, which is to ensure that an interim decision could be adopted as soon as possible to avoid significant and imminent damage to the financial system, ESMA considers that it is justified that the exception to the right to provide comments on the findings before they are adopted should also covered the findings of the investigation officer.
-In order to ensure the rights of defence of the person concerned, it would be sufficient to provide that person with the opportunity to submit comments before the decision-making body of ESMA during the second phase, i.e. before the adoption of the confirmatory decision. - 81.
-Therefore, except to capture any difference in scope, in the consultation paper ESMA advised to set up rules for the adoption of interim measures on Benchmark Administrators, which are similar to the ones proposed for CRAs, TRs and CCPs in the technical advice provided to the Commission on 31 March 2020. - 82.
-ESMA only received comments with regards to the above proposals from one respondent.
-As with the proposals regarding the access to the file, the respondent expressed its view that access to the file should also be given to the lawyers and qualified persons/consultants of the person subject to investigation.
+In order to ensure the rights of defence of the person concerned, it would be sufficient to provide that person with the opportunity to submit comments before the decision-making body of ESMA during the second phase, i.e. before the adoption of the confirmatory decision. - 58.
+Therefore, except to capture any difference in scope, ESMA advises to set up rules for the adoption of interim measures on Benchmark Administrators, which are similar to the ones proposed for CRAs, TRs and CCPs in the technical advice provided to the Commission on 31 March 2020.